 When we didn’t turn into a flaming wasteland, I closed my eyes and whispered a silent prayer of thanks.

-But, Billy Wayne, Jerry, and I knew just how close we had come to becoming flame-broiled.
+But, Billy Wayne, Gary, and I knew just how (potentially) close we had come to becoming flame-broiled.

-As Derek sat down, Jerry encouraged him to leave the premises in a rapid manner.
+As Darren sat down, Gary encouraged him to rapidly leave the premises.

 Which he did.